CS 416 Exam 3

 (c) Ensures that a process cannot execute specific system calls.

-(d) Runs a process in a secure environment to detect whether it has a virus.
+(d) Runs a process in a secure environment to detect whether it has a virus. - An interface definition language (IDL) is:

 (a) A machine-independent output language generated by the RPC precompiler.